wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 upper levels to fetch the requested block, and when data arrives, the data slot will be allocated, and states will transient back to the stable state.

+To deal with write backs to a non-existing data block from the upper level, the cache also adds transient state `SA`, `EA`, and `MA` to indicate that a write back has happened on a non-existing address, and that the data slot is not available.
+The controller in this case will allocate a data block via a potential eviction, and on success of the allocation, the state will transit back to the corresponding stable state.

+To deal with flushes, the cache adds new flush transient state `E_B` and `M_B`, as the `E` and `M` state counterpart for the existing `S_B` and `I_B`.